appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/ReactiveComponent.md

     </reactive-component>
     ```

-    > If you are using an app with elastic search version less than 6, then you need to catch error using **error** event.
+    > If you are using an app with elastic search version less than 6, then defining this prop will result in error and you need to catch this error using **error** event.

     > It is possible to override this query by providing `defaultQuery`.